Submitting new courses

 - Adding a brand new course

-Helpful hints, resources and guides are available to assist those writing, preparing and submitting courses for UC
+Helpful resources, tools and guides are available to assist in writing, preparing and submitting courses for "a-g" approval.

-All online submissions are placed in a queue in the order received and evaluated by one of our subject area analysts.
+All new course submissions are placed in a queue in the order received and reviewed by one of our articulation analysts.
 To provide a more objective review of the course content, UC conducts “blind” reads of all new courses, where the name of the institution submitting the course is hidden from our analysts.
-Course approval is based on the “a-g” course evaluation guidelines and the subject area course criteria established by UC faculty.
+A-G approval is based on the course demonstrating compliance with the "a-g" subject area course criteria established by UC faculty.

-If the subject area analyst feels that they cannot adequately evaluate the course, the course is brought to the Reviewers’ Committee for review.
-In some instances, when UC articulation staff cannot determine the acceptability of a course, it is sent to a UC faculty member for further review.
+If the articulation analyst feels that they cannot adequately evaluate the course, the course is brought to the Reviewers’ Committee for review.

 Generally, new courses are reviewed within four to six weeks of submission.
-However, depending on the subject area, time of year and volume of submissions received, it may take longer.
-An email notification with the results of the course submission is sent to the course list coordinator and teacher contacts when the course has completed the review process.
-The results of a course submission, in addition to the analyst's comments, are also available in the “Results” section on the Online Update website.
+However, depending on the time of year and volume of submissions received, it may take longer.
+When a course completes the review process, an email notification with the results of the course review is sent to the course's author and institution's course list manager.
+The results of a course review, in addition to the analyst's comments, are also available in the Submitted tab on the A-G CMP.

-Some courses do not meet our criteria for “a-g” approval the first time around.
-The University encourages schools to resubmit these courses after making modifications and additions to the course content based on the analyst’s comments.
-To resubmit a course, use the “Resubmission” section on the Online Update website.
-The original course description is retained in the resubmission form and only requires making the changes requested.
+Some courses do not earn “a-g” approval the first time around.
+The University encourages schools to resubmit these courses after making modifications and additions to the course submission based on the analyst’s comments.
+To resubmit a course, access the submission in the Draft tab on the A-G CMP.
+The content from the original course submission is retained in the resubmission form and only requires making the requested changes.
 Once submitted, resubmissions are automatically placed at the front of the original analyst’s queue allowing a quicker turnaround.

-There is a limit to the number of times a course may be resubmitted before the course list update cycle closes on September 15.
-The update cycle is divided into three phases with each phase determining the number of resubmission opportunities awarded to new courses initially submitted during that timeframe.
+There is a limit to the number of times a course may be resubmitted before the course submission period closes on September 15.
+The submission period is divided into three phases with each phase determining the number of resubmission opportunities awarded to new courses initially submitted during that timeframe.
 The three phases are described as:

-All resubmissions must be received by the final submission deadline of September 15.
-Courses not approved after the resubmission deadline can be submitted again for "a-g" review as a new course using the “New Course” section during the next update cycle.
+All resubmissions must be received by the final submission deadline of September 15 with the exception of the first resubmission from courses initially submitted during Phase 1 is due by July 31.
+Courses not approved after the resubmission deadline can be submitted again for "a-g" review during the next submission period.